 Will I take classes as part of Ida B. Wells?
 Yes, your academic advisor will assist you in creating your schedule.
 Here are some courses that may be included:

-- INT 177: Legacy and Tradition (1 credit) ( 1stsemester) Cornett-Scott
+- INT 177: Legacy and Tradition (1 credit) (1st semester) Cornett-Scott

 - Religion 232: African American Religion (3 credits) (1st semester) Cornett-Scott

 What extra-curricular activities will I be participating in?
-Prior to the start of the semester you will attend the Ida B. Wells Institute to orient you to the college.
+Prior to the start of the semester you will attend the Ida B. Wells Institute to orient you to the university.
 In Ida B. Wells you will participate in community service programming.
 You will prepare for and participate in Kwanzaa, a unique rite of incorporation that celebrates sisterhood, academic success, and cultural pride.
-Other integral pieces include alumnae mentors through the Sista Friends, the Class Quilt Project and Black Baby Doll Day.
+Other integral pieces include alumnae mentors through the Sista Friends Program, the Class Quilt Project and Black Baby Doll Day.
 Learn more on the Inclusive Excellence page.

 Leadership beyond your first year.
 Most of the students who are inducted into the Ida B. Wells Society as freshmen continue to be student leaders, Ubuntu mentors, big “sistas,” and active participants in student organizations including those organizations particularly for students of color.
 Many Ida B. Wells members make a commitment to active engagement in multicultural programming which qualifies them to be invited to participate in the Ajani Celebration.